Waterford: Sport

 Waterford Boat Club is the oldest active sports club in Waterford, established in 1878.
 Located on Scotch Quay, the club competes in the Irish Rowing Championships.
 In 2009, several Waterford rowers were selected to row for Ireland.

 There are three athletics clubs: West Waterford AC, Waterford Athletic Club and Ferrybank Athletic Club.
 The Waterford Viking Marathon is held in June.
 St. Anne's Waterford Lawn Tennis Club, established in 1954, is the result of the amalgamation of Waterford Lawn Tennis Club and St. Anne's Lawn Tennis Club.
 It has nine courts to cater for social and competitive players in all age groups.

 Waterford is home to several association football clubs, including Waterford FC, Benfica W.S.C. and Johnville F.C.
-Waterford F.C. is a member of the League of Ireland, Benfica is one of the oldest women's football clubs in the Republic of Ireland, while Johnville F.C. is a notable academy club.
-Notable Waterford footballers include Davy Walsh, Paddy Coad, Jim Beglin, Alfie Hale, Eddie Nolan, John O'Shea James Coade and Daryl Murphy.
-John Delaney, chief executive of the Football Association of Ireland, is originally from Waterford.
+Waterford F.C. is a member of the League of Ireland.
+Notable Waterford footballers include Davy Walsh, Paddy Coad, Jim Beglin, Alfie Hale, Eddie Nolan, John O'Shea and Daryl Murphy.
+John Delaney, former chief executive of the Football Association of Ireland, is originally from Waterford.

 There are two rugby union clubs in Waterford City: Waterford City R.F.C. and Waterpark R.F.C.